ofeksadlo/AutoLabelImg/README.md

 Automatically annotate images using your own pre-trained yolo models.

 ![showcase](showcase%20(2).gif)

+# Update
+Added train.py edit the path to the folder with your images and run the script.
+It</br>
+will loop through all the image and annotate all the images for you.

 # What is does?
 The tool will wait for you to click on enter.</br>
 Then it will give you a delay of 1 second (You can increase in code).
 And then it will</br>